LionSR/TeXRA/coauthor-for-vs-code/README.md

 Users appreciate release notes as you update your extension.

+## [0.3.6]

+* Set figure file to "None" and reflect to "False" when a task starting with "Correct" is selected.

 ## [0.3.5]

 * increase the number of git commit message to show up to 20.